 Applicants not recommended for funding are notified soon after the final decisions are made.
 Applicants who are recommended for funding will have the opportunity to provide updated information about their project, including changes to the project’s scope or budget as needed, based on the recommended funding amount.
 Grantees later receive an official grant award notification with information about legal and reporting requirements.
 Any applicant may ask for comments on their application within 30 days after official notification.

 Applications generally receive three levels of review.
 First, they are reviewed by independent, national panels of artists and other arts experts.
-Following panel review, applications are forwarded to the National Council on the Arts, the Arts Endowment’s advisory body.
+Following panel review, applications are forwarded to the National Council on the Arts, the National Endowment for the Arts' advisory body.
 The Council comprises nationally and internationally renowned artists, distinguished scholars, and arts patrons appointed by the President, and members of Congress (who serve ex officio).
 The Council reviews and makes recommendations on the applications.
 Those recommendations for funding are sent to the NEA Chairman.
 The Chairman reviews those applications recommended by the Council and makes the final decision on all grant awards.

 Level I: Panel Review